Triobo/tfw/README.md

 <a name="tfw.dynamicTableClass+filter"></a>

 #### dynamicTableClass.filter(filterElement, dataCol)
 Apply filter for values of a column.
-Creates a [dialog](tfw.dialog) with filter.
+Creates a [dialog](tfw.dialog) with filter (and moves focus to input field).

 **Kind**: instance method of <code>[dynamicTableClass](#tfw.dynamicTableClass)</code>
 **Todo**